crystal-lang/crystal-book/docs/syntax_and_semantics/documenting_code.md

 end
 ```

 This directive needs to be the first line in a doc comment.
-Leading whitespace if
+Leading whitespace is
 optional.
 Following comment lines can be used for internal documentation.